grimme-lab/xtb_docs/source/qcxms_doc/qcxms_run.rst

 ---------------------------------

 5. If you use a computer cluster with a queing system, type ``q-batch`` for the execution of the batch script.
-This will initiate the production run with ntraj trajectories.
+This will initiate the production run with `ntraj` trajectories.
 For each trajectory this starts a single core calculation.
    **Reminder**: Look into the *q-batch* script, as it might need to be changed to match for your queing system.
-   If you want to run QCxMS locally, use the ``pqceims`` script.
+   If you want to run QCxMS locally, use the ``pqcxms`` script.
 You might want to leave your work station and even log out in the meantime.
 In this case, type, where ``<proc>`` referres to the number of processors your workstation is allowed to use:

 .. code:: sh

-   nohup pqceims <proc> &
+   nohup pqcxms <proc> &

 6. Optionally, check the status of your QCxMS run by changing to your working directory and typing ``getres``,